Realizing temporal graphs from fastest travel times: Algorithms for

 We iterate through all pairs of vertices $x,y$ and make sure that the fastest temporal path from $x$ to $y$ produces the equality constrain \cref{eq:FPT-equalityConstraint}, and all other temporal paths from $x$ to $y$ produce the inequality constraint \cref{eq:FPT-inequalityConstraint}.
 For each pair we argue how we determine these paths.

-\subparagraph{\boldmath Fastest paths among $u,v$ where $u \in U$ and $v \in V$.} First we consider the case when $u,v$ are two vertices of interest.
-This was the case that we partially studied at the beginning of the algorithm, that helped us determine certain labels of the graph.
-We now iterate again through all fastest temporal paths from $u$ to $v$ and introduce an equality constraint for them.
-We then continue through all of the paths from $u$ to $v$, and for every one, that is not the underlying path of a fastest temporal path, we add the inequality constraint.
-There are $O(k^k)$ possible paths from $u$ to $v$ in $G'$, therefore in this step we introduce $O(k^{k^3})$ constraints.
+\subparagraph{\boldmath Fastest paths between $u,v \in U$.} Let $u,v\in U$, \ie both $u,v$ are vertices of interest.
+For the path from $u$ to $v$ (resp.~from $v$ to $u$) in $G'$, which we guessed that it coincides with the fastest in \textsf{\textbf{G-\ref{FPT-guessFTPamongU}}}, we introduce an equality constraint.
+We then iterate over all other paths from $u$ to $v$ (resp.~from $v$ to $u$) in $G'$, and for each one we introduce an inequality constraint.
+There are $k^{O(k)}$ possible paths from $u$ to $v$ in $G'$.
+Therefore we add $k^{O(k)}$ inequality constraints for the pair $u,v$.

-\subparagraph{\boldmath Fastest paths among $u,x$ where $u \in U$ and $x \in V(G') \setminus U$.} Next we continue with the case of the fastest path from $u$ to $x$, where $u \in U$ and $x \in V(G') \setminus U$.
-From the guesses G-\ref{FPT:guess-uToSegmentz2} and G-\ref{FPT:guess-splitFromUtoAnotherSegment} it follows that we know the fastest temporal paths from $u$ to all vertices in a segment $S_{w,v}$.
-In this case we create the equality constraint for the fastest path and iterate through all other paths, for which we introduce the inequality constraints.
-There are $O(k^k)$ possible paths of $u \leadsto w$ (resp.~$u \leadsto v$), and a unique way how to extend those paths from $w$ (resp.~$v$) to reach $x$ in $S_{w,v}$.
-Therefore we add $O(k^k)$ inequality constraints.
+\subparagraph{\boldmath Fastest paths from $u \in U$ to $x \in V(G') \setminus U$.} From the guesses \textsf{\textbf{G-\ref{FPT:guess-uToSegmentz2}}} and \textsf{\textbf{G-\ref{FPT:guess-splitFromUtoAnotherSegment}}} we know the fastest temporal paths from $u$ to all vertices in a segment $S_{w,v}$.
+In this case we create an equality constraint for the fastest path and we iterate through all other paths, for which we introduce the inequality constraints.
+There are $k^{O(k)}$ possible paths of the form $u \leadsto w$ (resp.~$u \leadsto v$), and a unique way how to extend these paths from $w$ (resp.~$v$) to reach $x$ in $S_{w,v}$.
+Therefore we add $k^{O(k)}$ inequality constraints for the pair $u,x$.